 There are seven unique sailors all with rifles and three have Molotov cocktails.
 Well that Lee Enfield isn’t going to be much use against those Jerry Panzers!

-The first stage is to clean the miniatures, and base them.
+The first stage was to clean the miniatures, and base them.

 Rather than use the included plastic bases, I used some two pence pieces, which add more weight to the model and also lower their centre of gravity making them less likely to fall over during a game.